-Following on from the success of the online courses Dredging for Sustainable Infrastructure, CEDA and IADC have decided to schedule the 1st onsite course on 27 & 28 September in Oxfordshire (UK).
+Following on from the success of the online courses Dredging for Sustainable Infrastructure, CEDA and IADC now organise a 2-day onsite course on 13−14 December in Oxfordshire (UK).

 During the 2-day course you learn how to achieve dredging projects that fulfil primary functional requirements while adding value to the natural and socio-economic systems by acquiring an understanding of these systems in the context of dredging as well as stakeholder engagement throughout a project’s development.
 Experienced lecturers will describe the latest thinking and approaches, explain methodologies and techniques as well as demonstrate – through numerous practical examples – how to implement the information in practice by engaging workshops and case studies.